CloudWebManage/cwm-worker-operator/README.md

 pytest
 ```

-Run a test with full output, by specifying part of the test method name:
+Run a test with the full output by specifying part of the test method name:

 ```shell
 pytest -sk "invalid_volume_config"